-With the selector key, you indicate how your component will be recognized when rendering HTML templates.
+With the selector key, you indicate how your component will be recognized when used in a template.
 The idea is similar to CSS or XPath selectors.
 The selector is a way to define what elements in the HTML will match this component.
-In this case, by saying selector: 'inventory-app', we're saying that in our HTML we want to match the inventory-app tag, that is, we're defining a new tag that has new functionality whenever we use it.
+In this case, by saying selector: 'inventory-app-root', we're saying that in our HTML we want to match the inventory-app-root tag, that is, we're defining a new tag that has new functionality whenever we use it.
 E.g. when we put this in our HTML:

-'''

-1 <inventory-app></inventory-app>
+1 <inventory-app-root></inventory-app-root>

-'''

-Angular will use the InventoryApp component to implement the functionality.
+Angular will use the AppComponent component to implement the functionality.